-Wedding programs not only have a very specific purpose, they are also one of the little details that add an extra special something to your big day.
+Wedding programs not only have a very specific purpose, but they are also one of the little details that add an extra special something to your big day.
 Wedding programs help guests feel included and understand what is taking place during the wedding ceremony.
 The program introduces your bridal party, shares important details, and gives an opportunity to include a sweet, sentimental note for your guests if you have room.
 Outlined here are all the essential items to include in your wedding program, so your guests can be kept in the loop.

 Benefits of a Wedding Program